How do I access my Certificate?You can always access your certificate 24/7/365 within the platform.

 STEP #1: LOCK ONTO THE LEAST DEMANDING VIDEO STREAM

 You may be having intermittent issues with your Internet connection.
-This solution will lock you onto the lowest video stream that may smooth out your video playback experience.
+This solution will lock you into the lowest available video stream that may smooth out your video playback experience.

 Hover your mouse over the video player

 Hover your mouse over the HD text at the bottom right of your video player

 Select the lowest number listed to lock your video onto the least demanding video stream.